jhui/jhui.github.io/_posts/2017-03-14-TensorFlow-tutorial.markdown

 comments: true
 mathjax: true
 title: “TensorFlow overview”
 excerpt: “TensorFlow is a very powerful platform for Machine Learning.
-I will go over some of the basic in this TensorFlow tutorials.”
+I will go over some of the basic in this TensorFlow tutorial.”
 date: 2017-03-14 14:00:00
 ---
 ### Basic